Star pufferfish

 anemonefishes

-TOP: False clown anemonefish (left) and pink anemonefish.
-BOTTOM: Tomato anemonefish (left) and Clark's anemonefish.
+False clown anemonefish (left) and pink anemonefish.

 goatfishes